opencollective/documentation/internal/welcome-document.md

 Openness: We work in the open, use public slack, our code is public.
 We strive to be reachable and welcoming.

-Resilience \(people come and go\) A successful company survives its founders.
+Resilience \(people come and go\): A successful company survives its founders.
 We try to do things in a way anyone can pick up after and carry on.

 Transparency: Our[ data](https://drive.google.com/drive/u/1/folders/1OwRpuIehFQxRnJIRAksQ1Jd2xXZrhz5L) is public as well as[ our revenue numbers](https://docs.google.com/spreadsheets/u/1/d/1uNDoafJyI50o128tjV2HjJGrf8l4bGOorJdSL8qgPyk/edit?usp=drive_web&ouid=113376999794383062808), our investors update are regularly published[ in our medium](https://medium.com/open-collective) and our salary tiers are published here.